Two different Switch models, but which one is better?

 As you were probably quick to note, the OLED model is $50 more than the Switch V2.
 Considering that the new Switch has the larger OLED screen and a handful of other updates, this price is fitting.
 It's also worth noting that both Switch options cost a couple hundred dollars less than Nintendo's console competitors like the $500 Xbox Series X or the $500 PlayStation 5.

-Unlike Microsoft and Sony's consoles, the Switch is behind the curve technologically speaking.
-The Switch doesn't have nearly as powerful of processing power, and the resolution still hasn't even reached 4K while the competition is pushing into 8K.
+Unlike Microsoft and Sony's consoles, the Switch is behind the curve, technologically speaking.
+The processing power isn't nearly as powerful and the resolution still hasn't even reached 4K while the competition is pushing into 8K.
 In case you're wondering, there is no power upgrade between the Switch OLED model and the Switch V2.
-They offer the same resolution and the same processing abilities.
+They offer the same processing abilities and the same resolution.
+It's just that the OLED screen makes game visuals look much better on the new model.

 Do games run differently on the Switch V2 vs. Switch OLED?
 Games and subscriptions